9 Sustainable Running Shoes – Run Like The World Depends On It

 Each pair of ethical running shoes is made in Brazil.
 VEJA is committed to transparency and shares detailed information about its production process.

-The Certified B Corp pays twice the market price for both its Amazonian wild-grown rubber and its fair trade and organic cotton.
+The Certified B Corp pays twice the market price for its Amazonian wild-grown rubber and fair trade, organic cotton.

 70% of a conventional sneaker’s cost is related to advertising.
-Because VEJA doesn’t use ads, they keep prices low for customers and fair for farmers and factory workers.
+VEJA skips ads altogether, keeping prices low for customers and fair for workers.

 Carbon commitments & green practices: